GoldScorpion69/LBS/README.md

 ## SLA Monitor Widget

-Configure this how you like, but I recommend setting the _Interval_ to _120 or higher_ since that's when Aroused updates and the _Scanning Range_ to _512_ to keep it from scanning everything for miles around.
+Configure this how you like, but I recommend setting the _Type of NPC_ to _Humanoids_ since without the Creature Framework there will be no values for non-humanoids.
+10 Seconds for the scanning interval is insane I would set it to _120 or higher_ since that's when Aroused updates but that's pretty unresponsive, you might try _30_.
+Set the _Scanning Range_ to _1024_ for a balance between _HornySense_ and script load.
 You might further limit it to dudes if you only have interest in them or the ladies if you're oriented that way.
 But if you're open-minded or nosy then scan away!
-I will mention this, though, on the _Widget Looks_ section you might want to change _Vertical Anchor_ to _Bottom_ so the aroused indicators won't overlap the notifications area.
+I will mention this, though, on the _Widget Looks_ section you might want to change _Vertical Anchor_ to _Center_ so the aroused indicators won't overlap the notifications areas.

 ## Storm Lighting